vrige/Mobile-Radio-Networks-project/README.md

 # Mobile-Radio-Networks-project
 The given dataset was already splitted in training and test sets.
-Telecomunication_data.phy contains the whole project.
+Telecomunication_data.ipynb contains the whole project.
 The main techinques are:
 - The Principal Component Analysis (PCA)
 - K-Fold Cross-validation
 - Logistic Regression